Python-PyQt/PyQt6-Docs/descriptions/QtCore/QJsonValue-c.rst

 The type of the value can be queried with :sip:ref:`~PyQt6.QtCore.QJsonValue.type` or accessors like :sip:ref:`~PyQt6.QtCore.QJsonValue.isBool`, :sip:ref:`~PyQt6.QtCore.QJsonValue.isString`, and so on.
 Likewise, the value can be converted to the type stored in it using the :sip:ref:`~PyQt6.QtCore.QJsonValue.toBool`, :sip:ref:`~PyQt6.QtCore.QJsonValue.toString` and so on.

-Values are strictly typed internally and contrary to `QVariant <https://doc.qt.io/qt-6/qtcore-changes-qt6.html#qvariant>`_ will not attempt to do any implicit type conversions.
+Values are strictly typed internally and contrary to :sip:ref:`~PyQt6.QtCore.QVariant` will not attempt to do any implicit type conversions.
 This implies that converting to a type that is not stored in the value will return a default constructed return value.

 .. _qjsonvalue-qjsonvalueref: